 Why Meringue Pies Weep

-When making a meringue pie, once the top browns and sets it may weep.
-Here's the question: why?
+When making a meringue pie, once the top browns and sets, it may weep and form a watery layer in between the meringue and filling.
+Why do meringue pies weep?
+We'll explain.

 Upload your photo here.